daltyboy11/vocab/readme.md

 `vocab modify affect "have an effect on; make a difference to."`

-# Installation
+# Installation Guide

 ## Some starter words
 Here is a list of words I was able to remember by practicing with `vocab`.
-This is just a recommendation based on my personal experience!
-After setup, go ahead and run `seed_words.sh` to add these words to your practice.
+This is just a recommendation based on my personal readings!
+After setup, go ahead and run `seed_words.py` to add these words to your practice.

 - clerisy
 - convoke